 Early combats proved very deadly as gladiators who hadn't moved were often 'pushed back and wounded' and, seeing as they started with their back to a wall and couldn't move back, the resulting second wound finished them off.

-Later combats, once everyone had stacked their decks with Prima Jugula cards and had the crown behind them, resulted in more push backs so it took a degree of team work to manoeuvre an opponent into a position where they were pushed back with no options and so suffered a wound.
+Later combats, once everyone had stacked their decks with Prima Jugula cards and had the crowd behind them, resulted in more push backs so it took a degree of team work to manoeuvre an opponent into a position where they were pushed back with no options and so suffered a wound.
 This is a consequence of needing a multiplier of the defender's score to get a result and wasn't unexpected.

 So far, so good.
 Once we've had a few games we'll explore the Ludus building rules and I'll report back.